Hardik8491/buyers-edge/README.md

 <p align="center">
-  Made with ❤️ by the BuyersEdge Team
+  Made with ❤️ by the Hardik Bhammar
 </p>